josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 If only I could undo
 The trouble I have caused
 The patterns we've fallen into
-Have only caused me harm
+Have only caused us harm
-~And you disdain
+And I'm ashamed
 The mess that I have left for you again
 Is yet another verse
-~In a song that isn't worth
+In a song that isn't worth
-~The trouble left behind
+The trouble left behind
-~And so you say goodbye
+And so you say goodbye

 ### Verse III
 So goodbye Sunshine